Free Global Ukrainian Education Program: Designs for Hope

 The program is available in both Ukrainian and English so more classmates can participate.
 Ukrainian students can feel comfortable doing the activities in their native language, whilst also being able to switch between languages as they start to feel more comfortable using a program in English as well.

-Students Receive Certificates from the UN's University for Peace
+Certificates from UN's University for Peace

 Students who complete module in this program will receive certificates from the University for Peace, the only recognized educational institution from the UN.
 Students who complete the whole program will receive four certificates.